yaodan-zhang/trading-system/README.md

 Originated from a team project from MPCS53001 Databases master's course at University of Chicago, we built an asset price database using MySQL and implemented a trading system web application based on it.
 Below demonstrated the usage of our application.

 Note: All open-source data we used in this project came from yahoo!finance, and the web development tool we used is Flask.
+The project was spoken highly of by the course professor during our final presentation.

 ### Part I. Asset Database